Frequently Asked Questions: Nattokinase, Lumbrokinase & Serrapeptase

 Healthy Origins Nattokinase 2000 FU

-Q: How long does it take to see results?
+Q: How long does it take to see benefits?

 Q: Does nattokinase affect menstrual cycle?